RichardWysocki/Build-CoreWebSite-DependencyInjection/README.md

 -   If you need to install visual studio download it at https://visualstudio.microsoft.com/ (If you're using Windows you'll want to check "ASP.NET" and ".NET Core cross-platform development" on the workloads screen during installation.)
 -   To run the application simply press the Start Debugging button (green arrow) or press F5
 -   If you're using Visual Studio on Windows, to run tests open the Test menu, click Run, then click on Run all tests (results will show up in the Test Explorer)
--   If you're using Visual Studio on macOS, to run tests, select the WishListTests Project, then go to the Run menu, then click on Run Unit Tests (results will show up in the Unit Tests panel)
+-   If you're using Visual Studio on macOS, to run tests, select the Customer.ASPNETCore.UI Project, then go to the Run menu, then click on Run Unit Tests (results will show up in the Unit Tests panel)

 (Note: All tests should fail!
 It's ok.
 This is supposed to happen.
 As you complete the project, more of the tests will pass.
 When you complete the project, **all** tests should pass)